austin-hoover/ment/README.md

 ## Background

 A probability distribution is constrained, but not determined, by a finite set of its projections.
-Given a set of projections, MENT finds the distribution $p(x)$ that is compatible with the projections and maximizes the relative entropy
+MENT finds the distribution $p(x)$ that is compatible with the projections and maximizes the relative entropy

 ```math
 S[p(x), q(x)] = - \int p(x) \log \left( \frac{p(x)}{q(x)} \right) dx,